 Alternatively, you can install the plugin from the JetBrains Marketplace.

 Log in to Datadog

-After installing the Datadog plugin and restarting IDEA, log in to Datadog:
+After installing the Datadog plugin and restarting the IDE, log in to Datadog:

-- With a file or project open in IDEA, click the Datadog tool window.
+- With a file or project open in the IDE, click the Datadog tool window.

 - Click Log in….

 - In the browser window that opens, select your site and organization, then authorize access to the platform.

 Note: For most users, one login is all that is required.
 If you’re using a multi-org setup, check to ensure that the correct account is active.
 To find out which login your IDE is using, click Settings -> Tools -> Datadog, and check which account is active.

 To provide relevant data from the Datadog platform, add related services to your project:

 - With your project open in the IDE, open the Datadog tool window and select Manage Linked Services… from the Options menu.